Thanksgiving 2014 Date: Thursday, November 27

 Panoramic Boston views from the 52nd floor of Prudential Center provide a sensational backdrop for Top of the Hub's Thanksgiving dinner.

-The 4-course prix-fixe menu offers four entree selections, including traditional roasted turkey, sweet potatoes, and dressing, but the hazelnet-crusted salmon, smoked rib eye, and slow-roasted pork loin sound equally tempting.
+The 4-course prix-fixe menu offers four entree selections, including traditional roasted turkey, sweet potatoes, and dressing, but the haddock Rockefeller, braised short ribs, and crown roast of pork sound equally tempting.

 Dinner reservations: 617-536-1775 More about Top of the Hub

 In keeping with L'Espalier's usual fine cuisine, the special 4-course Thanksgiving feast (including a vegetarian option) will be a meal to remember forever.